 "Great.
 Now go home and eat something.
 You look awful," said Elleca with a grin.

-Wither laughed lightly as she started to walk back down the stairs and said, "Hey, Elleca."
+Wither gave her a half-hearted smile as she started to walk back down the stairs and said, "Hey, Elleca."

 "Thank you.
 Really."